pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 The server received the string `"*1\r\n$7\r\nCOMMAND\r\n"`, which is the RESP representation of the string `"COMMAND"` in a single item array, `[ "COMMAND" ]` in JSON.

 The [`COMMAND` command][redis-doc-command] is useful when running Redis [in a cluster][redis-doc-cluster].
 Given that we have not yet implementer cluster capabilities, going into details about the `COMMAND` command is a little bit out of scope.
-In short the `COMMAND` command is useful to provide meta information about each command, such as information about the positions of they keys.
+In short the `COMMAND` command is useful to provide meta information about each command, such as information about the positions of the keys.
 This is useful because in cluster mode, clients have to route requests to the different nodes in the cluster.
 It is common for a command to have the key as the second element, the one coming directly after the command itself.
 This happens to be the case for all the commands we've implemented so far.
 But some commands have different semantics.
 For instance [`MSET`][redis-doc-mset] can contain multiple keys, so clients need to know where the keys are in the command.
 While rare, some commands have the first key at a different index, this is the case for the [`OBJECT` command][redis-doc-object].

 Back to `redis-cli` running against our Redis server, if you then try to send a command, `GET 1` for instance, `redis-cli` will crash after printing the following error: